ofirgall/ofirkai.nvim/README.md

 ## Why not [monokai.nvim](https://github.com/tanvirtin/monokai.nvim)?
 Before I used Neovim I used Sublime Text for 6 years with the builtin Monokai scheme.

-The first thing I did when I transferred to Neovim was searching a Monokai colorscheme, my eyes got used to the colorscheme and I didn't want to change what I used to.
+My eyes got used to the monokai colorscheme and I didn't want to change what I used to, so the first thing I did when I transferred to Neovim was searching for a Monokai colorscheme.

 I found [monokai.nvim](https://github.com/tanvirtin/monokai.nvim) and installed it immediately, unfortunately it wasn't 1:1 to Sublime Text, I tinkered some values through the config and achieved a colorscheme I was happy with.